Bali: a brief travel guide

 Sanur town and beach.

-The beach is not suitable for swimming as far as I am concerned and the town does not offer much to the visitor apart from restaurants and prostitution.
+Although you can find some interesting spots in Sanur, the beach is not suitable for swimming as far as I am concerned and the town does not offer much to the visitor apart from restaurants and prostitution.
 Yes, that’s right, Sanur is the capital of prostitution in Bali and very popular to the local men for this reason as the prices here are much lower than Kuta.

 Some safety tips before you travel to Bali